plellis/hello-world/README.md

 Another repository
 Hello,

 Plellis here.
-I like Java and hope to lear, share some codes, and publish.
+I like Java and hope to learn, share some codes, and publish.